SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 * ASP.NET Core
 * Console apps (.NET Framework and .NET Core)

-In addition to the Quick Start below, there are several other Steeltoe sample applications that you can refer to when needing help in understanding how to make use of this provider:
+In addition to the Quick Start below, there are several other Steeltoe sample applications that you can refer to when needing help in understanding how to use this provider:

 * [AspDotNetCore/Simple](https://github.com/SteeltoeOSS/Samples/tree/master/Configuration/src/AspDotNetCore/Simple) - ASP.NET Core sample app illustrating how to use the open source Config Server.
 * [AspDotNet4/Simple](https://github.com/SteeltoeOSS/Samples/tree/master/Configuration/src/AspDotNet4/Simple) - same as AspDotNetCore/Simple but built for ASP.NET 4.x
 * [AspDotNet4/SimpleCloudFoundry](https://github.com/SteeltoeOSS/Samples/tree/master/Configuration/src/AspDotNet4/SimpleCloudFoundry) - same as the Quick Start sample used below, but built for ASP.NET 4.x.
 * [AspDotNet4/AutofacCloudFoundry](https://github.com/SteeltoeOSS/Samples/tree/master/Configuration/src/AspDotNet4/AutofacCloudFoundry) - same as AspDotNet4/SimpleCloudFoundry, but built using the Autofac IOC container.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) - a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on CloudFoundry, and secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot microservices-based sample app illustrating inter-operability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.

 The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Configuration).

 ## 2.1 Quick Start

-This quick start makes use of an ASP.NET Core application to illustrate how to use the Steeltoe Config Server provider to fetch configuration data from a Config Server running locally on your development machine and also how to take that same application and push it to Cloud Foundry and make use of a config server operating there.
+This quick start uses an ASP.NET Core application to illustrate how to use the Steeltoe Config Server provider to fetch configuration data from a Config Server running locally on your development machine and also how to take that same application and push it to Cloud Foundry and use a config server operating there.

+### 2.1.1  Running Locally

-### 2.1.1  Start Config Server Locally
+#### 2.1.1.1 Start Config Server

 In this step, we will fetch a GitHub repository from which we can start up a Spring Cloud Config Server locally on your desktop.
 This particular server has been pre-configured to fetch its configuration data from <https://github.com/steeltoeoss/config-repo>.